The Digital Arts Initiative utilizes a diverse group of faculty from all areas of the Hixson-Lied College of Fine and Performing Arts.

 - Steve Kolbe - Johnny Carson School of Theatre and Film

-- Michael Reinmiller- Dean's office staff
+- Michael Reinmiller- Dean's office

 Johnny Carson School of Theatre and Film